-Coverage includes fitting and adjustment of these devices, their repair or replacement (unless due to misuse), and Services to determine whether you need a prosthetic or orthotic device.
+Coverage includes fitting and adjustment of these devices, their repair or replacement, and Services to determine whether you need a prosthetic or orthotic device.
 If we cover a replacement device, then you pay the Copayment or Coinsurance that you would pay for obtaining that device.